Slice sampling

 Slice sampling is a type of Markov chain Monte Carlo algorithm for pseudo-random number sampling, i.e. for drawing random samples from a statistical distribution.
-The method is based on the observation that to sample a random variable one can sample uniformly from the region under the graph of its density function.
+The method is based on the fact that to sample a random variable one can sample uniformly from the region under the graph of its density function.

 Motivation

-Suppose you want to sample some random variable X with distribution f(x).
-Suppose that the following is the graph of f(x).
-The height of f(x) corresponds to the likelihood at that point.

-If you were to uniformly sample X, each value would have the same likelihood of being sampled, and your distribution would be of the form f(x) = y for some y value instead of some non-uniform function f(x).
-Instead of the original black line, your new distribution would look more like the blue line.

-In order to sample X in a manner which will retain the distribution f(x), some sampling technique must be used which takes into account the varied likelihoods for each range of f(x).
+Sampling a random variable $x$ from a given probability density function $f(x)$ is a common task in statistics.
+The figure (below left) sketches the graph of $f(x)$, where the height at $x$ corresponds to the likelihood at that point.
+In the case of uniform distribution, each value of $x$ would have the same likelihood of being sampled, and the corresponding function would be $f(x)=y$ for some constant $y$.
+Instead of the original black line, a uniform distribution is denoted by the blue line in the second figure (below right).
+In order to sample $x$ in a manner which will retain the distribution $f(x)$, a sampling technique that takes into account the varied likelihoods for each range of $f(x)$ must be used.

 Method

-Slice sampling, in its simplest form, samples uniformly from underneath the curve f(x) without the need to reject any points, as follows:
+Slice sampling, in its simplest form, samples uniformly from underneath the curve $f(x)$ without the need to reject any points, as follows: